NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 ### Installing a Battery

 The remote can be powered either via USB or via a LiPo battery.
 It also has a builtin LiPo charger that will charge the battery when it's attached to USB.
 You'll have three batteries.
 Keep one charging on the remote and the other hooked to the FCB.

+There two typese of connectors for the battery:  white and green.

+For the white connector, you can plug the battery directly into the connector.

+For the green connector, you'll need connecta a "pig tail" to the green terminal block on the PCB.

-Plug the battery in by inserting the plug into the white connector.
+Once that's done, you can plug the battery in by inserting the plug into the white connector.

 ![Connect Battery](images/connect-battery.jpg)

 The wooden base of the remote has cutout to accomodate a battery.
-Apply a piece of _fuzzy_ velcro to the to the PCB under that gap.
+Apply a piece of _fuzzy_ velcro to the to the PCB under that gap (if there's not one already)

 ![Remote battery hold](images/remote-battery-hole.jpg)